Skip to content

 The reason this is full-contact and gap-free matters: an R-rating only counts if there are no gaps, and even small gaps greatly reduce the result.
 Sustainability Victoria’s government housing manual has a nomogram (Figure 5.18) showing effective R-value collapsing as just a few percent of the ceiling is left bare, and it documents that even a 5% gap can drop an R3.5 batt’s effective R-value to R2.1, about 40% (Sustainability Victoria, p.63).
 Pumping the gap full leaves nothing for the heat to slip through.

-A rap-over trim-deck iron roof packed with cellulose fibre insulation, Comfort Zone
+A rap-over trim-deck iron roof packed with cellulose fibre insulation for a no-cavity roof — Windsor

 “Sorry, that can’t be insulated”